-The rivalry between the two titans of 19th century French painting, Jean-Auguste-Dominique Ingres and Eugene Delacroix, is often seen as embodying the conflict between the era’s tradition-based neoclassicism and the then-burgeoning, non-conformist Romanticism.
+The rivalry between Jean-Auguste-Dominique Ingres and Eugene Delacroix, the two titans of 19th century French painting, is often seen as embodying the conflict between the era’s tradition-based neoclassicism and non-conformist Romanticism.
 Writing for the journal Art History, Andrew Carrington Shelton quotes an article from 1832 by an anonymous critic as the first time the dispute was presented:

 It’s the battle between antique and modern genius.
 M. Ingres belongs in many respects to the heroic age of the Greeks; he is perhaps more of a sculptor than a painter; he occupies himself exclusively with line and form, purposefully neglecting animation and colour […] M. Delacroix, in contrast, willfully sacrifices the rigours of drawing to the demands of the drama he depicts; his manner, less chaste and reserved, more ardent and animated, emphasizes the brilliance of colour over the purity of line.

-The conflict seems to have extended into the personal.
-A year later, on June 17, 1833, the New York Times featured a surprisingly gossipy account of a party in which the two stars had a confrontation.
+The antagonism seems to have extended into the personal.
+In 1883, the New York Times featured a surprisingly gossipy account of a party in which the two stars had a confrontation.
 Ingres doesn’t come across too well in the exchange:

 After dinner, holding in his hand a cupful of coffee, he brusquely went up to Eugene Delacroix, who was standing by the fire, and said to him: “Drawing, sir, drawing is honesty!
 Drawing, sir, drawing is honor!”
 In his agitation the cup of coffee capsized and poured over his shirt and waistcoat.
 He seized his hat in a fury… “This is too much!
 I shall go; I will not let myself be insulted any longer.”